cockroachdb/docs/src/current/v23.1/changefeed-sinks.md

 - Changefeeds will try to create a topic automatically.
 When you do not specify the topic in the URI with the [`topic_name`](create-changefeed.html#topic-name-param) parameter, the changefeed will use the table name to create the topic name.
 - If the topic already exists in your Pub/Sub sink, the changefeed will write to it.
 - Changefeeds watching multiple tables will write to multiple topics corresponding to those table names.
-- The [`full_table_name`](create-changefeed.html#full-table-option) option will create a topic using the fully qualified table name for each table the changefeed is watching.
+- The [`full_table_name`]({% link {{ page.version.version }}/create-changefeed.md %}#full-table-option) option will create a topic using the fully qualified table name for each table the changefeed is watching.
-- The output from `CREATE CHANGEFEED` will display the job ID as well as the topic name(s) that the changefeed will emit to.
+- The output from `CREATE CHANGEFEED` will display the job ID as well as the topic name(s) to which the changefeed will emit.

 You can manually create a topic in your Pub/Sub sink before starting the changefeed.
 Refer to the [Creating a changefeed to Google Cloud Pub/Sub](changefeed-examples.html#create-a-changefeed-connected-to-a-google-cloud-pub-sub-sink) example for more detail.
 To understand restrictions on user-specified topic names, refer to Google's documentation on [Guidelines to name a topic or subscription](https://cloud.google.com/pubsub/docs/admin#resource_names).